-The camera image quality can be affected by dirt, road spray, rain droplets, snow and ice and as such the camera lens will require regular inspection and cleaning.
+The image quality available from the cameras can be affected by dirt, road spray, rain droplets, snow and ice and as such the camera lens will require regular inspection and cleaning.
 Image quality will be reduced at night-time or by bright lights shone in low level lighting conditions.